laminas/laminas-session/docs/book/v3/save-handler.md

 handler.
 Generally if you are utilizing the `Cache` save handler; you are likely using products such as memcached.

-Note that `laminas-session` does **not** provide a `simple cache` implementation, and as such you will need to provide one of your choosing in order to use the shipped `Cache` save handler.
+You have the flexibility to choose any `Psr\SimpleCache` implementation, such as the `SimpleCacheDecorator` from [laminas/laminas-cache](https://github.com/laminas/laminas-cache).
+Once selected, this will enable you to utilize the shipped `Cache` save handler within `laminas-session`.

 ### Basic usage